Lealholm: Economy

 Lealholm remained a traditional, labour-intensive, mixed farming community until the 1970s.
 In the second half of twentieth century increasing mechanization of farming operations led to a rapid decline of employment opportunities in agriculture in the surrounding area.
 However, the rise in the ownership of cars brought tourism into the North York Moors area and the village is a tourist honeypot in the summer months.
 Employment in tourism has risen rapidly and the village now has guest houses, holiday cottages, bed and breakfast accommodation and catering establishments providing jobs and income along with services and retailers.
 Lealholm had a typical NER goods shed and coal yard close to the railway station, which became a factory base when the company Lightspeed panels were set up in 1972.
-They produced the Magenta kit car, a fiberglass body kit based on an MG 1100.
+They produced the Magenta kit car, a fibreglass body kit based on an MG 1100.
 Today the site is a car repair garage.